dominikus/whats-stopping-you-from-coding-like-this/README.md

 A Chrome extension that lets you unleash your inner POWER DEVELOPER.

-Since we all know that the only thing that defines our values as human beings and provides a reason for our existence is the number of version-managed commits we made on a specific website, What's Stopping You From Coding Like This (WSYFCLT) let's you improve your commit history so you too can be a valuable member of human society.
+Since we all know that the only thing that defines our value as human beings and provides a reason for our continued existence is the number of version-managed commits we made on a specific website, What's Stopping You From Coding Like This (WSYFCLT) let's you improve your commit history so you too can be a valuable member of human society.